-- (A) The Employer shall reimburse employees for all actual job related expenses incurred by the employee in the course of the employee's appropriate work activities, including, but not limited to, filing fees, xerox costs, telephone, transportation, process serving costs, and supper money, subject to the following restrictions: - 1.
-A Project Director may require advance approval to be obtained prior to the incurral of any specified type of expenses including those listed in two (2) through six (6) below (except reasonable filing fees, xerox costs, telephone and transportation to and from court and administrative agencies by public transportation) and may deny reimbursement where such approval is not obtained; - 2.
-Personal car use will be reimbursed at the rate permitted by LSC guidelines plus parking and toll charges; - 3.
+- (A) The Employer shall reimburse employees for all actual job-related expenses incurred by the employee in the course of the employee's appropriate work activities, including, but not limited to, filing fees, xerox costs, telephone, transportation, process serving costs, and supper money, subject to the following restrictions: - A Project Director may require advance approval to be obtained prior to the incurral of any specified type of expenses including those listed in two (2) through six (6) below (except reasonable filing fees, xerox costs, telephone and transportation to and from court and administrative agencies by public transportation) and may deny reimbursement where such approval is not obtained;

+- 2. Personal car use will be reimbursed at the rate permitted by LSC guidelines plus parking and toll charges; - 3.
 Out-of-town travel and parking must always be approved by the Project Director or Managing Attorneys prior to incurral; - 4.
-Supper money will be \$7.50 and will only be available if the employee worked seven hours between 9:00 a.m. and 6:00 p.m. and then continues to work until at least 7:30 p.m.
-Additionally, \$7.50 supper money will be available if the employee worked outside of his/her home five hours between 12:00 p.m. and 6:00 p.m. on a holiday or weekend and then continues to work until at least 7:30 p.m.; - 5.
-Out-of-town travel will be reimbursed at the rates approved by LS-NYC pursuant to the Legal Services Corporation's regulations;

-- 6. The Employer shall reimburse employees for cab fare home from the office or any employment related activity if they live within the City of New York.
-If they live outside the City, the employee shall be reimbursed for cab fare to the commuter rail or bus station within New York City and home from their suburban rail or bus station, when the employee works until at least 10:00 p.m.
+Supper money will be \$13 and will only be available if the employee worked seven hours between 9:00 a.m. and 6:00 p.m. and then continues to work until at least 7:30 p.m.
+Additionally, \$13 supper money will be available if the employee worked outside of his/her home five (5) hours between 12:00 p.m. and 6:00 p.m. on a holiday or weekend and then continues to work until at least 7:30 p.m.; - 5.
+Out-of-town travel will be reimbursed at the rates approved by LSNYC pursuant to the Legal Services Corporation's regulations; - 6.
+The Employer shall reimburse employees for cab fare home from the office or any employment-related activity if they live within the City of New York.
+If they live outside the City, the employee shall be reimbursed for cab fare to the commuter rail or bus station within New York City and home from their suburban rail or bus station, when the employee works until at least 9:00 pm, or until 8:30 pm if they are leaving from an off-site location.
 The employee will make reasonable efforts to give the Employer notice of the need for cab fare under this section.
-Further, the Employer shall not place any other restrictions on an employee from using car or cab services to go home when the employee works until at least 10:00 p.m. - (B) Non-case handling employees who have childcare and who work overtime with the approval of their supervisor, shall be reimbursed for childcare costs, at the set rate of \$5.00 an hour.
+Further, the Employer shall not place any other restrictions on an employee from using car or cab services to go home when the employee works until at least 9:00 pm, or until 8:30 pm if they are leaving from an off-site location.
+When staff have a particular safety concern, transportation reimbursement before 8:30 pm or 9:00 pm may be approved on a case-by-case basis. - (B) Non-case handling employees who have childcare and who work overtime with the approval of their supervisor, shall be reimbursed for childcare costs, at the set rate of \$5.00 an hour.
 To be eligible for this benefit an employee must advise the requesting supervisor of the applicability of this clause to the employee at the time the overtime work is being assigned. - (C) All expense reimbursement requests must be submitted by the last day of the month following the month in which the expense was incurred.
-LS-NYC may waive this time period.
+LSNYC may waive this time period.
 All reimbursements shall be made within thirty (30) days of submission.
-The Employer shall advance job related costs when requested and prior approval has been granted.
+The Employer shall advance job-related costs when requested and prior approval has been granted.